Oreo1600/RoleBot/README.md

 # RoleBot

 This is Roles Bot.
 It can give different roles to the users, And you can ping all the members of that role by just pinging the role.
 Something like discord roles in server.
 I tried to replicate that.
-It doesnt have that many features like discord but it works.
+It doesnt have that many features like discord but it works.(Maybe)
 Access the bot: <a href = "https://t.me/MrRolesbot">@MrRolesbot</a>

 <h4>Commands:</h4>